ryanstraits/ryanstraits.github.io/_posts/2008-07-26-the-pushpull-of-givetake.md

 date: 2008-07-26 05:08
 author: ryanstraits
 categories:
+tags:
+- its-hard-to-find-a-friend
+- land-of-hope-and-dreams
-tags: squarespace
+- squarespace
 comments: true
 image: /assets/images/squarespace/push-pull.jpg
 ---

 So, I've been re-evaluating.
 Re-evaluating a lot of things.
 It's something new I've been trying, ya know.
-Something that I guess I was pseudo-taught to never do. "only accept the things you've been told", they say.
+Something that I guess I was pseudo-taught to never do.
+"Only accept the things you've been told", they say.
 I suppose that was never a phrase that was actually stated to me (thus the use of the prefix "pseudo"), but it was more or less inferred.

 <!-- break -->